Acrylic:‘A sea view with martins’

 This is a sea view with Martins I won't forget in a hurry.
 It's at the front of some holiday cottages at Bamburgh in Northumberland, UK.

 The ever changing light on the ocean is forever fascinating – I could have spent the whole time sat by the window painting the shifting shades and colours.
 No two moments were the same.

 - Medium: acrylic

-- Ground: 300lb watercolour paper
+- Paper: 300lb watercolour paper

 The neatly tended borders were filled with a soft green flowering shrub where the Wagtails paraded and flitted across the lawn.
 Beyond, yachts and other boats glided up and down the coast this way and that, while clouds sailed out to sea above.